| The Counterfeit Countess:

 impersonated the earl just before fleeing England.
 With some misgivings,

 Edward, who works for the Foreign Office, extends his home to Maggie.
-As

 poverty looms over Maggie’s head, she implores Edward to help her find